-We remain well capitalised for the coming 12 months with many significant investment catalysts on the horizon and an intense focus to continue achieving milestones and providing value for our shareholders.
+CannPal remains well capitalised for the coming 12 months with a number of significant commercialisation catalysts on the horizon.
+We look forward to completing our transition into a revenue generating business and providing value for all stakeholders in the new financial year.